 Trade MENA stocks at zero cost with amana

-As amana adopts the unique MENA pricing model, it moves towards a more inclusive and accessible financial landscape for all
+As amana adopts a unique MENA stocks pricing model, with zero exchange fees and clearing fees, it moves towards a more inclusive and accessible financial landscape for all

 MENA's leading neobroker, amana, is transforming the trading and investing landscape for its customers by offering unprecedented pricing on MENA stocks, enabling more customers to participate in the economic growth of the region.